WaleyChen/mongodb-runner/docs/milestones/100-roadmap.md

 ## Deliverables

-- server
-  - [ ] complete, web-friendly read-only rest api
+- [ ] server: complete, web-friendly read-only rest api
-  - [ ] cr-based authentication
+- [ ] server: cr-based authentication
-- ui
-  - [ ] deployments
-    - [ ] connect to deployment
+- [ ] ui: deployments: connect to deployment
-    - [ ] view deployment details and topology (replication and sharding status
+- [ ] ui: deployments: view details (replication and sharding status
-    - [ ] easily view details for any instance
+- [ ] ui: deployments: easily view details for any instance
-    - [ ] connect to another deployment
+- [ ] ui: deployments: connect to another deployment
-  - [ ] instances
-    - [ ] view host and build details
+- [ ] ui: instance: view host and build details
-    - [ ] view log
+- [ ] ui: instance: view log
-    - [ ] view top
+- [ ] ui: instance: view top
-    - [ ] view databases w/ high-level stats
+- [ ] ui: instance: view databases w/ high-level stats
-    - [ ] view collections w/ high-level stats
+- [ ] ui: instance: view collections w/ high-level stats
-- project
-  - [ ] deployment setup
+- [ ] project: deployment setup
-  - [ ] ground-work for qa and documentation
+- [ ] project: ground-work for qa and documentation

 ## Punchlist
-- server
-  - [ ] dns disambiguation
+- [ ] server: dns disambiguation
-  - [ ] connecting automatically figures out the right deployment you want instead of creating a new one
+- [ ] server: connecting automatically figures out the right deployment you want instead of creating a new one
-  - [ ] connect to rs that is actually a cluster -> connect to cluster -> merges the two deployments
+- [ ] server: connect to rs that is actually a cluster -> connect to cluster -> merges the two deployments
-  - [ ] url vs. id vs. name cleanup
+- [ ] server: url vs. id vs. name cleanup
-  - [ ] when a replicaset membership event happens, update the deployment
+- [ ] server: when a replicaset membership event happens, update the deployment
-  - [ ] add tests to make sure if you try to connect to a config instance the world does not end
+- [ ] server: add tests to make sure if you try to connect to a config instance the world does not end
 - ui
   - [ ] dumb down ui even further
   - [ ] starting view for cluster